mavisjheng/how-to-react/04/README.md

 ### Provider

-When used with React, a `<Provider>` exists to wrap the application, which makes the Redux store available to the rest of your app.
+When used with React, a `<Provider>` exists to wrap the application, which makes the Redux store available to the rest of application.

 ```js
 import React from "react";